junosan/Sibyl/README.md

 Screenshot above shows statistics only for the 0-th relative price ticks (immediate orders only), as only these were assumed in the Return/Portfolio/Reshaper models in use.
-However, the simulator is able to handle arbitrarily priced orders (within the collected tick data range).
+However, the simulator is able to handle arbitrarily priced limit-orders (within the collected tick data range).

 Charts legend
 - `░`: between starting/ending values of a rising segment